- Get Our Free Newsletter!

 Chickens are a great addition to any backyard farm or garden and a practical chicken coop will keep them safe.
 They have amazing personalities and can be good companions.
 Once you’ve tried their fresh eggs, you’ll never buy another supermarket dozen.
 Chickens (and other poultry) can give your kids great lessons in responsibility as they […]Read more »

-Henopause Haven The decision of what to do with older chickens is different for everyone.
+Henopause Haven by May Woodworth The decision of what to do with older chickens is different for everyone.
 For many it is a difficult decision.
-The decision can be even harder if the birds in question have been pets, in addition to egg providers- or in the case of roosters-protectors of the flock.
-The spectrum of […]Read more »
+The decision can be even harder if the birds in question have been pets, in addition to egg providers- or in the case of roosters-protectors of the flock. […]Read more »

 by Jennifer BurckeWe’re into our third spring as chicken keepers here at 1840 Farm.
 We’ve encountered all sorts of challenges during that time.
 We’ve dealt with the death of day old chicks, heat waves, hurricanes, and unending winters.
 One experience we have not dealt with is outwitting the natural instincts of a broody hen.
 We […]Read more »